 Your business imagery guidelines should first define what your organization considers as acceptable images.
 Are all images acceptable?
 Do you care about hurting political or religious sentiments?

-A logo style guide must be comprehensive.
-Some of the information it should have includes:
+A logo style guide must be comprehensive, including information like:

 Your logo style guide will determine how creative designers can be in their branding efforts without compromising how recognizable and valuable your organization’s brand is.